Have you ever received an email that seemed so on-target and well-timed that you felt its sender knew you better than the people in your life?

 Slightly more intimate than the welcome, this assumes you have an ongoing relationship with a new client, student, or employee.
 It takes them through the process of becoming part of your team or group in a systemized, consistent manner.

-Cart abandonment is real folks.
-Studies show that almost 7 in 10 shoppers will leave stuff in their cart without finishing the purchase, costing businesses $18 billion per year in lost sales.
+Cart abandonment is real, folks.
+Studies show that the average shopping cart abandonment rate is nearly 70 percent, meaning 70 percent of shoppers will leave stuff in their cart without finishing the purchase, costing businesses $18 billion annually in lost sales.
 An email series that reengages this audience can help you boost sales in a big way.

 It’s easy to forget about existing customers in the pursuit of getting new ones.
-By setting up emails that check in with customers after each purchase and customer support interaction, or on occasions like their birthday, you make sure they don’t ever feel forgotten.
+Setting up emails that check in with customers after each purchase and customer support interaction, or on occasions like their birthday, ensures they never feel forgotten.
 It’s also an incredible way to upsell and cross-sell on past purchases.

 Has it been a while since your customer opened emails?
 What can you do to reconnect?
 This type of email sequence acknowledges that the user used to be more engaged and gently nudges them to become an active customer again.

-Brands will have very different approaches to the language, design, and calls-to-action (CTAs) used in their emails.
+Brands will have very different approaches to the language, design, and CTAs in their emails.
 With that in mind, here are some best practices for an automated email marketing sequence.

 - Set the goal first.
-Before you ever write an email, know what you want from a campaign.
+Before writing an email, know what you want from a campaign.
 Do you want more website visits?
 Fewer abandoned carts?
-Know the metrics you hope to boost before you begin, because everything you do will need to support this.
+Know the metrics you hope to boost before you begin because everything you do will need to support this.